jeffrafter/jeffrafter.github.io/content/blog/getting-started-with-unity-and-vr/index.md

 ![Unity connect XR objects and cameras](../../assets/unity-connect-xr-objects.png)

-At this point we can remove the `Main Camera` game object, we'll be using the `XR` camera instead.
+At this point we can remove the `Main Camera` game object; we'll be using the `XR` camera instead.

 ### Creating a basic world